 - Difficulty with physical or emotional closeness or boundaries

 - Mood changes

-- Intense reactions to changes in routine or attempts to control
+- Poor emotional regulation with intense reactions to changes in routine or attempts to control

 - Engaging in high-risk behaviors such as substance abuse

 - Behavioral difficulties or unpredictable behavior; outbursts or other emotional issues